 I've always said my superpower would be persuasion: rhetoric so powerful that it could unequivocally convince anyone who listened.
 Climate change, and the impending devastation of our planet, constantly weigh on me.
 I want to convince everyone, young and old, that change is possible.
-This requires us to build momentum, show not paralyzed."
+This requires us to build momentum, show dedication, and endure discomfort, but change is possible and within reach.
+We may have reached the "point of no return," but there is no point at which we cannot begin.